SADiLaR/term_platform/README.md

 - Docker
 - Docker-compose
-- Makefile reader installed on device
+- A make implementation will give access to useful shortcuts in the Makefile

+Alternatively you can run it directly with locally installed Python and the dependencies mentioned in the requirements files.

 ---